 The Sheraton Tysons Hotel is pet-friendly, and small to medium size dogs (up to 80 pounds) are allowed without a security deposit.
 Don’t sneak them in, just let the front desk know and they’ll have treats for their four-legged guests.

 The Sheraton Tysons Hotel is located at 8661 Leesburg Pike, Tyson, Virginia.
 Rates start around $150 for a club level room.
 This is a super value for the Washington D.C. area – note, however, that while the hotel is close to a metro station, you’re still about 45-60 minutes away from the museums and monuments of D.C.
 This hotel can really stretch your budget in a very expensive city, just be sure to factor in transportation time and cost.
 Parking is $10 day for self-park, free on weekends, and $20 day for valet parking.
-Make your reservation at the hotel website or try Priceline or Travelocity.
+Make your reservation at the hotel website or try Expedia or your favorite onlien booking site.

 Pin this to your favorite hotel or travel Pinterest board.